gradle/nowinandroid/DECLARATIVE-README.md

 The `androidLibrary` software type exposes [several configuration options](https://github.com/gradle/declarative-gradle/blob/main/unified-prototype/unified-plugin/plugin-android/src/main/java/org/gradle/api/experimental/android/library/AndroidLibrary.java) and dependencies.
 Test related configuration mimics the existing Android extension for now.

+The [settings file](settings.gradle.dcl) contains several shared conventions that are applied to all subprojects with an `androidLibrary` software type.

 Syntax highlighting is limited to the latest nightly for Android Studio that understand Gradle DCL files.

 NOTE: The build logic and conventions used by declarative and non-declarative projects is currently duplicated.
 Subsequent milestones/feedback points will bring these back together.